rmrsk/EBGeometry/Docs/Sphinx/source/Parsers.rst

 Reading data
 ============

-Routines for parsing surface files from grids into ``EBGeometry``'s DCEL grids are given in the namespace ``EBGeometry::Parser``.
+Routines for parsing surface grid from files into ``EBGeometry``'s DCEL grids are given in the namespace ``EBGeometry::Parser``.
 The source code is implemented in :file:`Source/EBGeometry_Parser.hpp`.

 .. warning::

    ``EBGeometry`` is currently limited to reading binary and ASCII STL files and reconstructing DCEL grids from those.
-   However, it is a simple matter to also reconstructor DCEL grids from triangle soups read using third-party codes (see :ref:`Chap:ThirdPartyParser`).
+   However, it is also possible to build DCEL grids from polygon soups read using third-party codes (see :ref:`Chap:ThirdPartyParser`).

 Quickstart
 ----------

-If you have one of multiple STL files, you can quickly turn them into implicit functions with
+If you have one or multiple STL files, you can quickly turn them into signed distance fields using

 .. code-block:: c++